JDongian/python-jamo/docs/source/index.rst

 A Guide to using Python-Jamo
 ============================

-*DISCLAIMER: This library is under development and is going through big changes.
-Read at your own risk.*
+*DISCLAIMER: This library is still in beta.
+Some features may not work as described.*

 `Hangul <https://en.wikipedia.org/wiki/Hangul>`_ is a wonderful writing system.
 Originating in 1443 to represent the Korean language, it is an alphabet of 24